-The Gulag was first established in 1919, and by 1921 the Gulag system had 84 camps.
+The Gulag was first established during Lenin’s rule in 1919, and by 1921 the Gulag system had 84 camps.
 But it wasn’t until Stalin’s rule that the prison population reached significant numbers.

 From 1929 until Stalin’s death, the Gulag went through a period of rapid expansion.
-Stalin viewed the camps as an efficient way to boost industrialization in the Soviet Union and access valuable natural resources such as timber, coal and other minerals.
+Stalin viewed the camps as an efficient way to boost industrialization in the Soviet Union and access valuable natural resources such as coal, other minerals and timber.

-Additionally, the Gulag became a destination for victims of Stalin’s Great Purge, a campaign to eliminate dissenting members of the Communist Party and anyone who challenged the leader.
+Additionally, Gulag camps became a destination for victims of Stalin’s Great Purge, a campaign to eliminate dissenting members of the Communist Party and anyone who challenged the leader.

-The first group of prisoners at the Gulag mostly included common criminals and prosperous peasants, known as kulaks.
+The first group of prisoners at Gulag camps included common criminals and prosperous peasants, known as kulaks.
 Many kulaks were arrested when they revolted against collectivization, a policy enforced by the Soviet government that demanded peasant farmers give up their individual farms and join collective farming.

-When Stalin launched his purges, a wide variety of laborers, known as “political prisoners,” were transported to the Gulag.
+When Stalin launched his purges, a wide variety of laborers, known as “political prisoners,” were transported to Gulag camps.
 Opposing members of the Communist Party, military officers and government officials were among the first targeted.
-Later, educated people and ordinary citizens—doctors, writers, intellects, students, artists and scientists—were sent to the Gulag.
+Later, educated people and ordinary citizens—doctors, writers, intellects, students, artists and scientists—were sent into the Gulag system.

 Anyone who had ties to disloyal anti-Stalinists could be imprisoned.
 Even women and children endured the harsh conditions of the camps.
 Many women faced the threat of rape or assault by male prisoners or guards.

-Without notice, some victims were randomly picked up by Stalin’s NKVD security police and hauled to the prisons with no trial or rights to an attorney.
+Without notice, some victims were randomly picked up by Stalin’s security police (the NKVD) and hauled to the prisons with no trial or rights to an attorney.